djdv/go-ipfs/mount/mount.md

 e.g. `ipfs daemon --mount --mount-provider="FUSE" --mount-namespace="IPFS,IPNS" --mount-target="/ipfs,/ipns"`

 ### Conductors
+(Note: I don't like this name but couldn't think of anything better)
 The Conductor is responsible for managing multiple Providers and delegating requests to them while also managing grafted instances
 ```go
 type Conductor interface {